Joseph Safra: Career

 In 1955, Joseph's 23-year-old brother, Edmond Safra, and his father, Jacob Safra, started working in Brazil by financing assets in São Paulo.
 However soon, Edmond Safra separated from his brothers Joseph and Moise and headed to New York City where he founded the Republic National Bank of New York (which he later sold to HSBC in 1999 and donated most of his money to the Edmond Safra Foundation).
 Joseph Safra founded Banco Safra in 1955 and today it is reportedly the 6th largest private bank in Brazil.
 In 2006, Joseph Safra acquired the remaining shares of Banco Safra from his brother Moise Safra.
 He remained the chairman of the Safra Group, offering banking services throughout Europe, North America, and South America, until the end of his life.

 Property

 In 2013, Joseph Safra's family acquired more than a dozen properties in the United States, primarily in New York City.
-They also own a portfolio of commercial real estate in Brazil.
+They also own a portfolio of commercial real estate in Brazil, including the Safra Mansion in São Paulo.

 In 2014, Safra paid more than £700 million to buy The Gherkin, one of the most distinctive towers in the City of London.
 He proposed to build the Tulip, a skyscraper in London, but the city's mayor rejected it in 2019.
 He founded the Jewish Brazilian school of Beit Yaacov in 2001.